Welcome to Free Range Glamping

 Please put all rubbish in the bins in the bathroom/outside, separating landfill, recycling and glass

-Ide Hill Community shop is about two miles north of the yurt.
+Ide Hill Community shop is about two miles north of the Bore Place.
 They have an excellent selection of local produce, a little cafe and a lovely view across the reservoir.
 It’s a really nice walk if you’ve got time TN14 6JG

 There also a good village shop in Chiddingstone Causeway TN11 8JP